remykarem/remykarem.github.io/books-src/networking-book/src/osi-layer-7/http/message-format.md

 | Last-Modified  | When content was last modified | `Thu, 29 Jun 2023 15:08:47 GMT` |
 | Connection     | Keep TCP connection open?      | `close`, `keep-alive`           |

+### sec-fetch-* headers

+Provide information about the context of a fetch request.

+### sec-ch-* headers

+Client Hints, provdies additional information about the client's device and preferences to the server.

 ### Security headers

 | Header                    | What it means          | Example                                                |